Tactical Combat Casualty Care: Phases of care

 In TCCC prehospital battlefield care is divided into 3 phases:

 Care Under Fire (CUF)

 CUF is characterized as the care rendered to a casualty while still under effective fire.
-In this case, the first action is to return fire and take cover as fire superiority over the enemy is the best medicine to include the casualty remaining engaged if able.
+In this case, the first action is to return fire and take cover, and should include the casualty remaining engaged if able.
 As an enemy is suppressed, casualties can move or be moved to more secure positions.
-The only medical treatment rendered in CUF is stopping life-threatening hemorrhage (bleeding).
-TCCC actively endorses and recommends the early and immediate use of tourniquets to control massive external hemorrhage of limbs.
+The only medical treatment rendered in CUF is stopping life-threatening hemorrhaging (bleeding).
+TCCC actively endorses and recommends the early and immediate use of tourniquets to control massive external hemorrhaging of limbs.
 All other treatment should be delayed until the casualty can be moved to a more secure and covered position and transitioned to tactical field care.

 Tactical Field Care (TFC)

 TFC is care rendered by first responders or prehospital medical personnel (primarily medics, corpsman, and pararescuemen) while still in the tactical environment.
 TFC is focused on assessment and management using the MARCH acronym.